-Republicans are trying to kill what’s left of the Voting Rights Act.
+Republicans are trying to kill what’s left of the Voting Rights Act

 Similarly, a law preventing anyone but a family member or caregiver from returning a mail-in ballot (what Republicans call “ballot harvesting”) also discriminated against Native Americans and Latinos, the Ninth Circuit found, since those communities more often lack reliable mail service and live greater distances from polling locations, requiring assistance to return their ballots.
 When the law was first passed in 2011, Arizona’s elections director told the Justice Department it was “targeted at voting practices in predominantly Hispanic areas.”

 But the case is much bigger than two relatively obscure voting restrictions in Arizona.
 Republicans want to turn it into a vehicle to exempt all manner of new voter suppression laws from being struck down under the VRA.
 Arizona Republicans, including Rep. Debbie Lesko, who voted to throw out her state’s electoral votes for Joe Biden, are asking the court to rule that “ordinary race-neutral regulations of the time, place, and manner of voting do not violate Section 2.”
-That would give Republicans a free pass to enact new voting restrictions like voter ID laws, cuts to early voting, and voter roll purges that do not explicitly mention race but in practice disenfranchise minority voters more than whites.
+That would give Republicans a free pass to enact new voting restrictions like voter ID laws, cuts to early voting, and voter roll purges that do not explicitly mention race but in practice disenfranchise voters of color more than white people.

-A brief by from Arizona Attorney General Mark Brnovich, which was written by Donald Trump’s lawyer William Consovoy, claims that a discriminatory voting law can only be struck down “when it causes a substantial disparity in opportunities for members of a protected class to participate in the political process and affect electoral outcomes,” which would be an extremely high bar for minority voters to clear before conservative-dominated courts.
+A brief by from Arizona Attorney General Mark Brnovich, which was written by Donald Trump’s lawyer William Consovoy, claims that a discriminatory voting law can only be struck down “when it causes a substantial disparity in opportunities for members of a protected class to participate in the political process and affect electoral outcomes,” which would be an extremely high bar for voters of color to clear before conservative-dominated courts.

 And 11 Republican senators, including McConnell, Cruz, and Tom Cotton, have asked the court to strike down Section 2 altogether.
 “The Ninth Circuit’s sweeping interpretation of VRA Section 2,” they write, “would also render the statute unconstitutional.”
 The GOP senators warn of “an aggressive wave of litigation aimed at further expanding Section 2 of the Voting Rights Act” that would “threaten legitimate election-integrity laws,” such as stricter voter ID laws, cutbacks to early voting, and rollbacks of mail voting.
 (Civil rights groups have successfully challenged new restrictions on voting in states like North Carolina and Texas under Section 2.)
 Essentially, McConnell and his colleagues want Republicans to be able to continue to restrict voting rights unimpeded by the VRA.